UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/2_practical_gazebo_aruco.md

 as2 build
 ```

+It will take couple minutes!
 Now as2 should be installed.

 #### Setup this project